mawyss/scion/doc/protocols/casa.rst

 for each AS, which identifies the selected algorithm.
 For DRKey and EPIC, border routers would need to potentially support many different algorithms, which hinders scalability and performance.
+Also, border routers are likely less agile in adopting new cryptographic algorithms.

 CASA can provide most of the advantages of both those two options, while avoiding their drawbacks: it is a tradeoff between simplicity